jundalisay/spblist/content/en/research/kepler/harmony/book-5/chapter-09c.md

 The cube has been allotted 1:2 and 1:3.
 - But the proportion of the spheres of the tetrahedron, which is located between Jupiter and Mars, designated as the triple, is the square of the proportion of the spheres of the cube, designated as semitriple, then it was appropriate that proportions for the motions should also be fitted to the tetrahedron which are the square of the cubic proportions.

-Now the proportions which are the squares of 1'2 and 1-3 are in fact 1:4 and 1'9.
+The proportions which are the squares of 1'2 and 1-3 are in fact 1:4 and 1'9.

 But 1:9 is not harmonic, and 1:4 has already been taken up for the octahedron.

-Therefore, the neighboring harmonies to these proportions had to be taken, by Axiom I.
+Therefore, the neighboring harmonies to these proportions had to be taken, by Axiom 1.

-Now first of all the ones which are neighbors to it are 1:8 as the smaller and 1:10 as the greater.
-Between these the choice is made by affinity with the tetrahedron, which has nothing in common with the pentagon, since L'lO is of the pentagonic group.
-However, the tetrahedron’s greater affinity is with F'8, on many accounts, which are to be found in Chapter II.
+The ones which are neighbors to it are:
+- 1:8 as the smaller
+- 1:10 as the greater.

+Between these, the choice is made by affinity with the tetrahedron, which has nothing in common with the pentagon, since L'lO is of the pentagonic group.

+However, the tetrahedron’s greater affinity is with F'8, on many accounts in Chapter 2.

 Further, on 1:8, another feature is that just as 1:3 is the greater proportion of the cube, and 1:4 the greater of the octahedron, because they are powers of the proportions between the spheres of the figures, so also L'8 should have been the greater proportion of the tetrahedron.

 For as its body is twice that of the octahedron inscribed in it, as stated in Chapter I, so also the term 8 of this tetrahedric proportion is twice the term 4 of the octahedric proportion.